 “No, I mean you figure Joey did it?”

 “Yeah,” I looked at Jay, “remember last time we were shootin’ baskets and Scraps pissed on his tire, again?”
 Jay nodded, examining my face.
 “Well, when I went over to get Scraps away from his truck he said ‘that mutt is as good as dead’.”

-“Yeah, I remember now.
+“Yeah, I do remember now.
 Didn’t think he was serious, though.”

-We went into Jay’s yard and he sat me on his back deck and went inside.
-He came out with a wet blue cloth.
+We proceeded into Jay’s yard where he sat me on his back deck and went inside.
+He came out with a wet cloth.

-“You’re face is a mess,” he said, handing it to me.
+“You’re face is a mess,” he said, handing the white cloth to me.

 Jay was my best friend, my only friend, the first friend I’d had since I was a small boy.
-He had white hair cut short, almost bristly and was taller than me.
-When we stood together it was quite the contrast; his pale whiteness to my brown skin and red hair.
+His bristly hair was white and cut short, and was taller than me.
+When we stood together it was quite the contrast; his pale whiteness to my brown skin and red-tinged hair.
 I dabbed my aching face and watched Jay’s dad come over to us.